gavanduffy/Hatt/README.md

 # <img width="50px" style="margin-bottom:-12px;" src="./frontend/public/icons/icon.svg" alt="Hatt"></img> Hatt

 Hatt is now available as a progressive web application that runs directly in the browser.
 It keeps the original spirit of the project—helping you find the best sources for direct downloads and streaming—while delivering a fast, modern interface that works great on desktop and mobile.
-Deploy it to [Vercel](https://vercel.com/) or self-host it anywhere that supports static Next.js builds and enjoy the directory offline thanks to PWA capabilities.
+Deploy it to [Vercel](https://vercel.com/), run it locally, or self-host it anywhere that supports static Next.js builds and enjoy the directory offline thanks to PWA capabilities.

 <p align="center">
   <img src="https://img.shields.io/github/downloads/FrenchGithubUser/Hatt/total" alt="Downloads"/>